 While deployed to Fallujah, Iraq, with the Marine Corps infantry, former Representative Alex Cornell du Houx gained firsthand insight into how climate change, water security, and our safety and prosperity are inseparable.
 During a routine patrol on a sweltering hot day, a roadside bomb exploded and hit his HUMVEE.
 As the dust cleared and after they had checked their limbs for damage, they quickly caught the assailant as he tried to escape.
 Fortunately, this military-age man had not been well trained, and most of the blast had missed the vehicle.
 After securing the area, they investigated and soon learned that he was a desperate farmer with little or no explosives experience.
 There was a record-setting drought driven by climate change, and his crops had failed.
 Vulnerable, he had been turned into a terrorist, paid to attack Americans.
 These dangers are now directly impacting the U.S. The same ongoing drought is affecting Saudi Arabia, as their aquifers are 80 percent depleted.
 They are now buying up U.S. water rights in the drought-stricken Southwest.

 Water unites us.
-Elected Officials to Protect America mobilizes lawmakers who are veterans or frontline elected leaders as well as youth leaders and business leaders, to educate lawmakers, the public, and media on the dangers associated with the climate crisis—which is a threat multiplier to the water crisis, exacerbating diseases and environmental racism.
+The climate emergency is a threat multiplier to the water crisis, exacerbating diseases and environmental racism.
 The following are water-related dangers imperative to address at the local level and by implementing a federal climate emergency plan.

 Fossil Fuel Water Pollution – The US Government Accountability Office has found that 40 U.S. states expect water shortages in 10 years.
 Nearly a fifth of Americans, 63 million, were exposed to unsafe water in the last decade.
 The American Society of Civil Engineers gave the U.S. drinking water delivery system a D on its most recent infrastructure report card, based on the high number of leaks and the presence of both legacy contaminants like lead and new threats like PFAS – making it even more susceptible to climate change disasters like flooding and extreme storms.